 - You can use any colour of paper, as long as it’s light enough for people to be able to see what they write and draw on it.

-- You can print or write out the text of the Beaver Scout Promise, or use the Promise poster which you can download here.
+- You can print or write out the text of the Beaver Scout Promise, or you can download the Promise poster.
 Don’t forget to make sure you include all of the versions.

 Make Promise hands